 Time for a new perspective

-As a citrus farmer based in Punjab, India, and an adviser in the government, Jakhar is convinced that it is possible to feed our population into the distant future without moving into new technologies or expanding agricultural land.
+Jakhar, who is a citrus farmer as well as a government advisor, is convinced that it is possible to feed the growing population into the future without moving into new technologies or expanding agricultural land.

 “When we talk about obesity and malnutrition, these are issues of behavior, not of production shortages.”